- Introduction to IC Testing;

 - be able to follow other IC test courses and tool trainings more effectively.

-Those involved in design-for-test (DfT) and test of digital integrated circuits (ICs): Digital IC design engineers, test and product engineers, fab engineers, test engineers, starting DfT engineers.
+This course is intended for those involved in design-for-test (DfT) and test of digital integrated circuits (ICs): Digital IC design engineers, test and product engineers, fab engineers, test engineers, starting DfT engineers.
 Also: test researchers, test methodology developers, test tool developers and their managers!

 Required background knowledge: